orendain/DemeoMods/README.md

 - The Elven Queen has new self buffs and abilities to add a REAL challenge
 - The Serpent Lord boss is invulnerable while invisible... so you have to do it the HARD way
 - If playing Roots of Evil the player with the most javelins will be first in turn order on the LAST floor
-- Text of advanced stats when grabbing player pieces.
-Works when not hosting games also!
-(PCVR/VR ONLY)

 Class Changes
 =============